Skip to main content

 About Me

 Hello!
-I'm Benjamin Yoel, a PhD candidate in Political Science at Michigan State University and a predoctoral fellow at the SNF Agora Institute at Johns Hopkins University.
-I was previously a visiting PhD student at the University of Chicago's Center on Democracy, a data consultant at the Democratic Erosion Consortium, and the Editorial Assistant at The Journal of Politics.
+I'm Benjamin Yoel, a Postdoctoral Fellow at Stanford University's Center for Democracy, Development, and the Rule of Law.
+I received my PhD from the Department of Political Science at Michigan State University in May 2026, and was previously a Predoctoral Fellow at the SNF Agora Institute at Johns Hopkins University, a visiting PhD student at the University of Chicago's Center on Democracy, a data consultant at the Democratic Erosion Consortium, and the Editorial Assistant at The Journal of Politics.
 I study democratic backsliding, with a focus on the nexus of domestic and international factors in shaping domestic opposition to democratic backsliding.
 My other research interests include understanding the broader causes and consequences of democratic backsliding as well as making different types of data more accessible to researchers and practitioners.

 In addition to my research, I am passionate about teaching and mentoring students from a range of backgrounds.
-I have mentored over a dozen undergraduate and master's students, including in my role as a data consultant at the Democratic Erosion Consortium and as a research fellow at the Institute for Public Policy Research Institute.
+I have taught courses on War and Security and Pandemics and Social Science as well as mentored over a dozen undergraduate and master's students, including in my role as a data consultant at the Democratic Erosion Consortium and as a research fellow at the Institute for Public Policy Research Institute.
 I have also led seminars introducing students to quantitative methods and given guest lectures at different universities on my substantive areas of focus.

-Before starting my PhD at MSU, I lived in both Thailand and Israel.
+Before my Postdoc at Stanford and my PhD at MSU, I lived in both Thailand and Israel.

 Research and Teaching Interests